Amplifying Young Voices with New Anti-Stigma Campaign

 In a national survey of more than 7500 people, approximately four million Australians experienced mental health-related stigma and discrimination in the 12 months before taking the survey.
 This mostly came from people close to them such as family, friends, spouses and partners.

-In these videos, young people with lived and living experience are sharing where they have experienced stigma and how it has affected them.
-They are also telling us different ways to fight stigma.
+In the videos, we showcase young people with lived and living experience sharing where they have faced stigma and how it has affected them.
+They also share different ways to fight stigma.

 Watch the videos here: